vocol/vocol/README.md

 6. You have to install only VirtualBox and Vagrant, and all other necessary libraries and tools are within VoCol Box.

+7. This solution is compatible with all Operating Systems that are supported by Vagrant and VirtualBox.

 The required time for complete installation and configuration of VoCol environment (after you install VirtualBox and Vagrant and download the VoCol Box) is less than 10 minutes.

 ###Installation and Configuration of VoCol Environment